-MDR Post-Market Surveillance: The Ultimate Guide
+Post-Market Surveillance: The Ultimate Guide under MDR

 Sebastian Skorka

+Okay, you managed the ISO 13485 certification, walked through endless discussions with your notified body and finally you can put the CE sticker on your medical device and conquer the world!
+Congratulations.
 The MDR made sure that this love story continues by introducing the concept of “post-market surveillance” and as the name implies you need to monitor your medical device’s performance and safety.
 You also need to get information from “the field” or in other words from the users or patients.

 Regulatory background

 Let’s start with the most important regulatory references.
-The MDR, Chapter VII introduces a PMS system (Article 83), a PMS Plan (Article 84) and two kinds of reports: the PMS Report (Article 85) and the periodic safety update report (Article 86).
-More detailed information on the PMS plan is provided in Annex III - Technical Documentation on PMS.
+The MDR, Chapter VII introduces a post-market surveillance system (Article 83), a PMS Plan (Article 84) and two kinds of reports: the PMS Report (Article 85) and the periodic safety update report (Article 86).
+More detailed information on the PMS plan is provided in Annex III – Technical Documentation on PMS.
 Luckily the MDCG guidance 2022-21 provides us with a template for the periodic safety update report (PSUR).

-The MDR provides no detailed information on specific PMS activities like trending (Article 88) or how to set up a survey.
+The MDR provides no detailed information on specific post-market surveillance activities like trending (Article 88) or how to set up a survey.
 Therefore, I recommend you to get a cup of coffee and read a copy of the ISO/TR 20416 Guidance on PMS for medical device manufacturers.
 This PMS playbook provides you with more background on PMS concepts, explains data collection methods and even provides some examples!
 Alternatively, you can read our article on trending.

 What is the concept of post-market surveillance?

-The MDR introduces two surveillance systems.
+The MDR introduces two post-market surveillance systems.
 The first is the more “reactive” PMS-system explained in Annex III and in the MDR articles mentioned above.
 The second system is the “pro-active” Post-Market Clinical Follow-up (PMCF) described in Annex XIV of the MDR.

 Imagine you have a secured facility with two guards.
 The first guard sits in the warm surveillance room and stares at screens, answering alerts and waits for the telephone to ring.
 That is the PMS system.
 The second guard has a flashlight and a gun and walks through your facility on his search and destroy mission.
 That is the PMCF system.